ChenChenGith/PODAR_v0.0.1/Readme.md

-PODAR: a novel model for driving risk evaluation.
+codes for paper: **PODAR: A Universal Model for Driving Risk Estimation**

-You can try it by running "experiment.py".
-There are two examples.
+You can try it by running "cases.ipynb", where includes all the code and picture in the paper.